Max Flatow: Biography

 Flatow was born in Port Arthur, Texas, the son of Tobias and Alice Jones Flatow, and grew up in an orphanage (Masonic Home and School of Texas) after his father died when he was 5.
 In 1940, he received his bachelor's degree in architectural engineering from the University of Texas at Austin.
 During World War II he was a first lieutenant in the Army and worked for the Army Corps of Engineers designing military installations.
-In 1945, he moved to the secret city of Los Alamos, where he served as Architectural Superintendent of Construction for the Manhattan Project, reporting to Robert Oppenheimer.
+In 1945, he moved to the secret city of Los Alamos, where, promoted to Captain, he served as Architectural Superintendent of Construction for the Los Alamos Laboratory, reporting to Robert Oppenheimer.

 After the war, he ended up staying in New Mexico, opening a small architectural office in Albuquerque in 1947.
 The following year, his college roommate and friend Jason Moore (1915–2000) joined the firm, becoming a partner in 1952.
 Flatow and Moore grew to be one of New Mexico's largest architectural firms and played a major role in bringing diversity to the state's architectural styles.
 According to an Albuquerque Journal career retrospective from 1990, fellow architect George Pearl felt that "Flatow and Moore did more than any other firm to break the tradition of dull, oversimplified Territorial architecture that had prevailed in Albuquerque through the late 1940s."

 One of the firm's first big commissions was the Simms Building, which was Albuquerque's first International style high-rise and helped usher the city into the era of modern architecture.
 The building attracted local and national attention, with Progressive Architecture magazine reporting that "few office buildings that we have seen are more rational, sensibly schemed structurally and mechanically, or more colorful."
 In recognition of its "exceptional significance", it was listed on the National Register of Historic Places only 42 years after its completion.

 Another influential commission was the University of New Mexico College of Education, a complex of six buildings completed in 1963 which "preserved the essence of the campus’s Pueblo Revival style while pushing its boundaries, especially by abstracting and incorporating an eclectic mix of Pueblo and regional influences."
 According to architectural critic Bainbridge Bunting, "...while it respects and draws inspiration from the traditional architecture of the region, it also accepts modern technology without apologies.
 And in drawing from both the old and the new, the design avoids crippling compromise and rises, instead, to a new and creative plane which is uniquely appropriate to the particular problems at hand."
 The complex went on to win a number of awards.

 Flatow retired from architecture in 1990 and died in 2003 at the age of 87.
 He was buried in a Jewish ceremony at Fairview Memorial Park in Albuquerque.
 His widow, Annie Stein Flatow, died in 2014 at the age of 93.